Mental and Physical Reactions to Substances

 Short-Term vs. Long-Term Effects

 Alcohol affects the body in different ways depending on how much and how often it is consumed.
 Some effects happen quickly, while others develop over time.
-Looking at both short-term and long-term effects helps show the full impact alcohol can have on health.

 Short-Term Effects